openwall/john-packages/readme.md

   - is available for X86_64, armhf, arm64, ppc64el, i386, riscv64, and s390x;
 - the stable John 1.9.0 Jumbo 1:
   - is available for X86_64, armhf, arm64, ppc64el, i386, powerpc, and s390x;
-  - has regex mode available;
+  - has regular expression mode available;
 - a development version:
   - is available for X86_64, arm64, ppc64el, and s390x.